 Athlete’s foot — also called tinea pedis — is a contagious fungal infection that affects the skin on the feet and can spread to the toenails and sometimes the hands.
-The fungal infection is called athlete’s foot because it is commonly seen in athletes.
-Athlete’s foot is not serious, but sometimes it is hard to cure.
-However, if you have diabetes or a weakened immune system and suspect that you have athlete’s foot, call you doctor immediately.
+The fungal infection is called athlete’s foot because it’s commonly seen in athletes.

 Anyone can get athlete’s foot, but certain behaviors increase your risk.
-Factors that increase the risk of athlete’s foot include:
+Factors that increase your risk of getting athlete’s foot include:

 There are many possible symptoms of athlete’s foot.
 You may experience one or more of the following symptoms:

-A doctor may diagnose athlete’s foot by the symptoms alone or may order a skin test if he or she is unsure if a fungal infection is causing your symptoms.
+A doctor may diagnose athlete’s foot by the symptoms alone or may order a skin test if they aren’t sure if a fungal infection is causing your symptoms.

-A skin lesion KOH exam is the most common test for athlete’s foot.
+A skin lesion potassium hydroxide (KOH) exam is the most common test for athlete’s foot.
 A doctor scrapes off a small area of infected skin and places it in potassium hydroxide (KOH).
 The KOH destroys normal cells and leaves the fungal cells untouched so they are easy to see under a microscope.

 Athlete’s foot can often be treated with over-the-counter (OTC) topical antifungal medications.
-If OTC medications fail to treat the fungal infection, your doctor may prescribe topical or oral prescription-strength antifungal medications.
+If OTC medications don’t successfully treat the fungal infection, your doctor may prescribe topical or oral prescription-strength antifungal medications.
 Your doctor may also recommend home treatments to help clear up the infection.